-The Company revised the exercise prices of certain options to purchase its common stock to prices equal to the applicable re-determined fair market values of the common stock on the dates of the respective grants.
+The Company revised the exercise prices of certain options to purchase common stock of Parent to prices equal to the applicable re-determined fair market values of the common stock of Parent on the dates of the respective grants.
 The Company compensated the grantees with a cash bonus representing the loss of value created by this adjustment to the option exercise prices.
 This resulted in total cash bonuses paid of approximately \$9 million.
-The Company treated the revision of the exercise prices as a modification of these awards and \$6 million related to the modification was expensed in the quarter ended June 30, 2005.
+The revision of the exercise prices was treated as a modification of these awards and \$6 million related to this modification was expensed in the quarter ended June 30, 2005.

-Further, in connection with the \$100.5 million cash dividend the Company declared and paid to holders of its common stock, consisting of the Investor Group and certain members of management who held shares of common stock prior to the Initial Common Stock Offering, the Company made an adjustment to all options to purchase common stock outstanding at the time of declaration of the dividend.
+Further, in connection with the \$100.5 million cash dividend Parent declared and paid to holders of Parent's common stock, consisting of the Investor Group and certain members of management who held shares of common stock prior to Parent's initial common stock offering, the Company made an adjustment to all options to purchase Parent's common stock outstanding at the time of declaration of the dividend.
 The adjustment consisted of a cash make-whole payment to each option holder equal to the pro-rata amount that would have been received per share had all outstanding options been exercised at the time of the declaration of the dividend.
 The amounts were adjusted down to reflect a present value discount based on the earliest possible exercise dates.
 The Company recorded approximately \$3 million of expense related to such payments in the quarter ended June 30, 2005.

-9. Shareholders' Equity
+9. Shareholder's Equity